 Depending on your target audience you can mold the video’s representation to fit them better; are you appealing to “Can do!” -youngsters or rather to old-fashioned veterans?
 To part-timers or someone to stay permanently as a part of your company’s family?

 If your company has a special personality – for example, if your company operates as a family or is very humorous – you can emphasize this to your target audience.

 Set A Live Broadcast into Your Working Space

-Nothing can give a better view of your company’s daily culture as a recording of normal day at the job.
-If possible, set a web camera to live broadcast how works are done in your company, what kind of a vibe your company culture has got and what kind of personalities are working there.
-This is unique and effective little extra, especially for an open recruiting time.
+Nothing can give a better view of your company’s daily culture as a recording of a normal day at the job.
+If possible, set a web camera to live broadcast how work is done in your company, what kind of culture you have, and what kind of personalities work there.
+This is a unique and effective little extra, especially for an open recruiting time.

 One thing that all the top employer brands know how to do is letting their employees do the talking.
 Have your employees voice their thoughts on how it’s to work at your company and what is needed to be successful in the job.
 Allow them to talk about career opportunities, benefits and the working environment your company offers them.
 Honest testimonies are effective and come across as genuine and trustworthy – after all, when the company makes a video where employees can talk about the company like this, it sends out a powerful message of respect between the company management and the workforce.

 How’s the company culture helping employees to reach their best?
 How does the company culture enrich and inspire people?
 What values it represents and how those values are present?
 How do people behave in meetings?
 What kind of personality (humorous, ambitious, serious, future-oriented, natural, homey, driven, etc.) does your company have?